snunzi/NPDN_HTS_2024/docs/source/3gvirusexp.rst

 Non-Host Read Extraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will now remove host reads from the dataset.
-We will use the arabidopsis genome because it is well studied, however you could also use a more specific genome (tomato and orange) from NCBI.
+We will use the two host genomes you imported from the shared history.
+These are the RefSeq genomes from tomato and orange.
+You will have to run the following two programs (minimap and samtools) separately for each sample because they are from different host genomes.

 .. admonition:: Hands-On: Remove Host Reads

     1. Run minimap2 with the following parameters:

-      * Will you select a reference genome from your history or use a built-in index? ``Use a built in genome index``
+      * Will you select a reference genome from your history or use a built-in index? ``Use a genome from history and build index``

-      * Using reference genome: ``Arabidopsis thaliana (TAIR10)``
+      * Use the following dataset as the reference sequence: choose either citrus or tomato (based on which sample)

       * Select fastq datasets: ``filtlong output``

-      * Leave rest as default press 'Execute'
+      * Leave rest as default press 'Run Tool'

+Now we have to extract only the reads that do not map to the host genome.
     2. Run samtools fastx

       * “BAM or SAM file to convert”: ``Map with minimap2``